schnoddelbotz/2phacker/README.md

 Yes, features, developers, developers, developers!
 Hear here:

-- mm-webpage is implemented in go, as hugo is and überhaupt
+- 2phacker is implemented in go, as hugo is and überhaupt
-- mm-webpage scans some top-level media folder (#ORIGINALS), recursively
+- 2phacker scans some top-level media folder (#ORIGINALS), recursively

-For the media (images .jpg, movies .mp4/.mov, music .mp3) mm-webpage finds, it:
+For the media (images .jpg, movies .mp4/.mov, music .mp3) 2phacker finds, it:

 - writes corresponding webpages for later HUGO digestion
 - creates animated GIF/webm thumbnails / previews for videos
 - creates thumbnails/previews for videos
 - makes any EXIF/IPTC meta data available to hugo templates
 -
-- mm-webpage is not here yet, yeah, meh.
+- 2phacker is not here yet, yeah, meh.

 ## COME SE DICE ...